 I started gathering non-disposable supplies a couple of weeks ahead of time.
 From my mother I borrowed the sturdy blue-and-white plastic plates and bowls I fondly remembered from many a backyard barbecue.
 She also had a set of unused inexpensive stainless steel flatware to supplement my own, as well as a big pile of cloth napkins that she was happy to pass on to me.

 We’re constantly running out of clean cups at parties, so I took this opportunity to buy a couple dozen restaurant-style plastic cups (in grown-up and kid sizes) from Surfas restaurant supply store.
 Finally, I bought a couple of sets of recycled and reusable plastic dessert plates by Preserve.
 I was all set on food serving supplies.

 Next I turned my attention to the menu.
 The party was planned for 11 a.m. on a Sunday, so I’d be serving brunch.
 To create as little waste as possible in preparing the food, I planned the menu around ingredients that could either be purchased from bulk bins or that came in recyclable packaging.
-Here’s what I came up with:
+Here’s what I decided on:

-- Make-your-own berry and yogurt parfaits with homemade granola
+- Make-your-own berry and yoghurt parfaits with homemade granola

 - Cheese and egg soufflé

 Berries came from the farmers market.
 Oatmeal, nuts and coconut for the granola were purchased from bulk bins using reusable bags.
 Cheese, milk and eggs for the soufflé were purchased in bulk from Costco.
 Bagels came in a big paper bag from a local bakery, and the cake would be made with ingredients already in my pantry.
 The yogurt and cream cheese tubs, berry containers, and egg, milk and OJ cartons could be recycled.
 All of this was also much cheaper than buying prepared food.
 So far, so good.